heathbioi/heathbioi.github.io/README.md

 I'd also like to thank [Dr. Jekyll's Themes](https://drjekyllthemes.github.io/), [Jekyll Themes](http://jekyllthemes.org/), and another [Jekyll Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring Beautiful Jekyll in their Jekyll theme directories.

+# Patricia

+To change the homepage title and subtitle, you need to edit the index.html file. if you make a md file, just upload it to the main